 Students interested in applying for MHEC funding must complete the FAFSA prior to March 1 each year and meet the General Eligibility Requirements.
 Some MHEC programs have very broad eligibility criteria.
 Some require financial need.
 Many are based on student or parent membership in a unique group (veterans, Maryland National Guard, foster care, military service in Iraq or Afghanistan, etc.).
 Other programs are targeted toward specific career fields such as child care, education, emergency medical services, gerontology, human services, nursing, physical and occupational therapy, and public service.
 Most require students to submit an additional application.

-Certificate students are not eligible to receive Maryland Educational Assistance Grants, Maryland Hope Scholarships or and Maryland Part-Time Grants.
+Certificate students are not eligible to receive Maryland Educational Assistance Grants, Maryland Hope Scholarships or Maryland Part-Time Grants.

-AACC offers more than 200 institutional scholarships created and administered by the Anne Arundel Community College Foundation and funded through the generous donations of private individuals and groups.
+AACC offers more than 200 scholarships created and administered by the Anne Arundel Community College Foundation and funded through the generous donations of private individuals and groups.
 Scholarship requirements vary.
 All students are encouraged to apply by submitting their FAFSA and completing a single application.

 Several academic departments offer and administer their own scholarships and there are many scholarships specific to students studying a particular subject.